Miner striker. Margaret Thatcher.

 Chez Bruce is in fact iconic in its own way.
 Stretching back, if not to the ‘80s, at least back to the last century; it’s the sort of restaurant that top chefs classically say they go to on their night off.
 Far away from London’s on-trend foodie haunts – Soho, Shoreditch, Hackney, Brixton – Chez Bruce overlooks the green expanse of Wandsworth Common and its well-heeled environs.

 We’re certainly not in small plates, no bookings, hipster-beard territory.
-Round here it’s old skool – crisp white tablecloths, magnolia walls, an island cheeseboard, sommelier service and immaculate hospitality.
+Round here it’s old skool – crisp white tablecloths, an island cheeseboard, sommelier service and immaculate hospitality.

 But chef Matt Christmas sure knows how to rock when it comes to food.
-Just take his version of Viennetta – instead of the conventional black and white, here we have a Technicolor riot.
-Luminous layers of pink rhubarb alternate with white chocolate thins, all rolled up in dayglo-green pistachio crumb.
-Beside this psychedelic accordion dot little lurid sherbet-yellow spheres, which intersperse with squares of poached pink rhubarb – the overall effect like a game of Noughts & Crosses as played by Alice in Wonderland.
+Just take his version of Viennetta – instead of the black and white, here we have a Technicolor riot.
+Luminous layers of pink rhubarb alternate with white chocolate thins, all rolled up in green pistachio crumb.
+Beside this dot little lurid sherbet-yellow spheres, which intersperse with squares of poached pink rhubarb.

-It’s racy and playful and imaginative and fun and even a bit sexy.
+It’s playful and even a bit sexy.
 Yes sexy – and this is Wandsworth!
 (This is my borough, so I’m allowed to say that.
 Otherwise I won’t hear a bad word against it..)
 The rest of the ever-changing menu is just as good, with the velvety hot chocolate pudding being the one ever-present thanks to a petition allegedly submitted to Parliament.